 Majestic.
 Breathtaking.
 Awe-inspiring.
 Those are the first words that come to my mind when I think of Alaska.
-I’ve been lucky to have experienced two Alaskan cruises, and with each I was simply blown away by the scenery.
+I’ve been lucky to have experienced two Alaskan cruises, and with each, I was simply blown away by the scenery.
+Alaska is magical.

 Our day started bright and early with a luxury bus ride to the Mendenhall Glacier Visitor Center where we spent some time wandering the facility and, of course, took in some fantastic views of the famous glacier.